 A CV, on the other hand, is used primarily within academia.
 It is often significantly longer than a resume, and tends to get lengthier the more time you’ve been in your career.
 In fact, if you only know one thing about the difference between a CV and resume, it’s probably that “a CV is long, and a resume is short.”
 For the most part, this is accurate.
 But there are much more meaningful differences between the two.
 So let’s talk about both, how to write them, and when to use them.

 You’ve probably been led astray about resumes and CVs

-Yes, you’ve most likely been given false information about CVs and resumes as some point.
+Yes, you’ve most likely been given false information about CVs and resumes at some point.
 You might have heard conflicting information, and don’t know what to believe.
 You might be unsure about how to write your resume and CV because you don’t know what sources of information to trust.
-But worry not, this is an easy thing to fix.
+But this is an easy thing to fix.

 Our formal education and medical training takes place in an academic setting.
 As a result, many of us have learned what we know about job applications from academics without a lot of non-academic experience.
-And, since CVs are used more commonly than resumes in academia, many physicians start out their careers with a better familiarity of CVs and a skewed view of what a solid resume should include.
+And, since CVs are used more commonly than resumes in academia, many physicians start out their careers with some familiarity of CVs but with a skewed view of what a solid resume should include.
 False information from our academic advisors includes:

 “Put everything on there!”

 “Just add to it whenever you have a new project or publication!”

 “List all the titles of your dissertation and research grants, for sure!”